Loys2603/TabelaHash/README.md

-#        Tabela Hash - UNINTER
+#        Hash Table - UNINTER

-Elaboração básica de um trabalho prático.
-Disponivel para aperfeiçoamento!
+Basic preparation of a practical work.
+Available for improvement!